andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/2021-02-21-cargo-udeps_post.md

 layout: post
 title: Rust - Cargo udeps add-on
 tags: rust programming
 ---

-As your rust project evolves, adding or changing the dependencies you use is quite common.
+As your rust project evolves, adding or changing the dependencies you use is quite common, leading to unused dependencies in your project.
+The cargo `udeps` add-on is here to help you.

 After a while it's easy to get to a point where (especially on a larger project) it's hard to know which dependencies are still being used, and if the entries in your `Cargo.toml` file are all actually